fbaube/go-wasm-http-keyvalue-crud/README.md

 its included NATS key-value store to back key-value operations, but the app could use another store like Redis with no change to the Go code.*

-WasmCloud's original version is several directory levels down, but ths repo works fine in isolation, cloned from git to any location.
-(This is not true for some other demos they have.)
+WasmCloud's original version is several directory levels down, but this repo works fine in isolation, cloned from git to any location.
+(This is not true for some other demos that WasmCloud has.)

-The router has to be passed to `wasi-http`, which chokes on the new Go `ServeMux`, so we use a third-party router instead.
+The router has to be passed to `wasi-http`, which chokes on the new Go `ServeMux`, so instead we use a third-party router that works okay.

-To exercise this example when running `wash dev`:
+To exercise this example when running `wash dev`
+(or `wash up -d` plus `wash app deploy wadm.yaml`):
 ```
 wash app list
 curl -X POST localhost:8000/crud/mario -d '{"itsa": "me", "woo": "hoo"}'